Packing Lists for Female Travelers

 Love packing cubes are fantastic.
 They are efficient, fit more in and make “unpack without unpacking” possible.
 Bring three sizes, and there are others you can buy.
 Use one for gear, one for underwear and one big one for clothes.
 I use shower caps to cover my shoes in my suitcase.
 Plastic bags are good for bras, bathing suits, and socks.

 A Whistle is critical and a must-have safety item.
 Carry a loud whistle.
-When you need attention, blow the whistle, hard and loud.
+When you need attention, blow the whistle, hard and long.
 If you’re trapped, if you’re lost or scared, in danger, use your whistle.
 BLOW many times, keep blowing the whistle.
-The whistle will alert people to your location.
+The noise will alert people to your location.
 People will come and help you.
 Keep it in a place where you can get to it.
 It doesn’t help if you can’t find it.

 Old Navy Flip-Flops and Teva Tirra Sandals